-Coach Stu's style of instruction draws on his experience teaching chemistry as well as 30 years of coaching fencing
+Coach Stu's style of instruction draws on his experience teaching chemistry as well as 30 years as a fencing coach.

 When a fencer is eager and motivated to make the leap to competitive fencing, no coach has a better track record of developing successful competitive fencers.
 Coach Stu's students have applied the teachings of RFA to excel in diverse ways.
 His pupils have put their fencing skills to to use by: 1) Competing in college, competitive club level to Div 1 schools.
 2) Medaling at Local, National, & International levels of competition.
 3) Performing Professional Shakespearean plays 4) Becoming Fencing Coaches and 5) Enjoying a lifetime of a challenging, rewarding, activity!

-Coach Aklesso Augenam was a world cup level fencer from Senegal.
+Coach Aklesso Augenam was a world cup level fencer from Togo.

 Coach Aklesso is a certified Fencing Master who has taught at the FIE coaches training program in Hungary.